lululau/tali/README.md

   - Network configuration
   - Backup and maintenance windows
   - All available metadata

+#### RDS Database Management
+- View databases and accounts for each RDS instance
+- Press `D` on RDS instance to view databases
+- Press `A` on RDS instance to view accounts
+- Full JSON details for databases and accounts

 #### OSS Management
 - Browse all OSS buckets with name, location, creation date, and storage class